asyscom/nostr-zap-listener/README.md

 - Weekly leaderboard (manual or auto on each zap with debounce)
 - SQLite persistence so data survives restarts
 - Defensive cap on parsed amount via `MAX_SATS_PER_ZAP`
+- **Watchdog**: monitors the listener and automatically restarts it if it stops responding

 ## Requirements
 - Python 3.10+ recommended